-For more information about the University's policies on affirmative action and sexual harassment, see the University's policy directory located at: https://secure4.olemiss.edu/umpolicyopen/ShowDetails.jsp?istatPara=1&policyObjidPara=11079533 or call (662) 915-7735.
+For more information about the University's policies on affirmative action, sexual harassment, consensual relationships and Title IX see the University's policy directory located at policies.olemiss.edu.

-The Executive Director, EO/RC also coordinates complaints regarding the Americans with Disabilities Act (ADA) and Title IX of the Education Amendment.
+The Director of EORC coordinates complaints regarding the Americans with Disabilities Act (ADA).